ouchajaaamine/silea/Backend/README.md

 ### Database Setup

-1. Create a MySQL database named `barakahdb`
+1. Create a MySQL database named `sileadb`
 2. Update `src/main/resources/application.yml` with your database credentials
 3. The application will automatically create tables and populate initial data from `data.sql`